GPUOpen-Tools/radeon_gpu_profiler/docs/source/wavefront_occupancy.rst

 .. image:: media_rgp/rgp_wavefront_occupancy_3.png

-You can zoom into the region by selecting Ctrl + Z, or by clicking on “Zoom to selection” (result shown below).
+You can zoom into the region by selecting Ctrl + Z, or by clicking on "Zoom to selection" (result shown below).

 .. image:: media_rgp/rgp_wavefront_occupancy_4.png